Revealing Krishna: Journey to Cambodia’s Sacred Mountain

 Aquatint: From Its Origins to Goya

 Aquatint replicates the tonal variations of ink, wash, and watercolour drawings in print, allowing evocative images of tombs, scientific phenomena, and distant sites to be distributed widely.
 The technique became popular in 18th-century Europe, contributing to the development of art publishing, an increasing interest in travel, and the spread of Neoclassicism.
 This exhibition – featuring many recent acquisitions by the National Gallery of Art – delves into the artform.
 The roles of amateurs, professional printmakers seeking to reproduce popular drawings, and painters who also used this intaglio print-making technique are explored.
-As well as Goya, whose prints highlighted the horrors of war, the exhibition features Paul Sandby, who worked in England and coined the term ‘aquatinta’; Maria Catharina Prestel, who ran a studio with her husband Johann Gottlieb Prestel in Germany, together producing reproductions of Old Master drawings in German collections; and Richard Cooper II, who produced a series of large-scale views of attractions in Rome (one of his Roman Ruins, etching and aquatint in brown on laid paper, c.1779, published with John Boydell, is shown below).
+As well as Goya, whose prints highlighted the horrors of war, the exhibition features Paul Sandby, who worked in England and coined the term ‘aquatinta’; Maria Catharina Prestel, who ran a studio with her husband Johann Gottlieb Prestel in Germany, together producing reproductions of Old Master drawings in German collections; and Richard Cooper II, who produced a series of large-scale views of attractions in Rome.

 National Gallery of Art, Washington DC

 Experimental archaeology provides insights into aspects of life in the past and the technical possibilities of the ancient world, including how tools and structures were made and how they were used.
 This exhibition highlights the skills and knowledge of experimental archaeologists, and their work in understanding the practicalities of a wide range of activities, from crafting ceramics and making glass beads (below left) to bone-working and even preparing roast pork according to evidence from 8,000 years ago.

 Until 21 November 2021